Generic name: incobotulinumtoxinA [ IN-koe-BOT-ue-LYE-num-TOX-in-A ]

 a seizure disorder;

-if you have had or will have surgery (especially on your face); or
+surgery (especially on your face or eyes).

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It may not be safe to breastfeed while using this medicine.
 Ask your doctor about any risk.